 When traveling from Penn Station it’s possible to buy your tickets at a counter.
 The lines are part of New Jersey Transit, you can purchase your tickets at these counters.
 It’s also possible to buy tickets at the red or gray ticket machines.

 When you want to buy a ticket, you need to know whether you are traveling during peak hours or during off-peak hours.
-These peak fares apply on weekdays when you depart from Grand Central between 6:00 AM and 9:00 AM or between 4:00 PM and 8:00 PM.
-Or when you arrive at the station between 6:00 AM and 10:00 AM.
-Off-peak rates apply at all other times, weekends and holidays.
+These peak fares apply on weekdays when you depart from Grand Central between 6:00 and 9:00 or between 16:00 and 20:00.
+Or when you arrive at the station between 6:00 and 10:00.
+Off-peak rates apply at all other times, weekends and public holidays.

 Metro-North Railroad’s trains are regular trains that stop at each station.
 The Hudson Line, the Harlem Line, and the New Haven Line go east of the Hudson River and in the direction of Stamford in Connecticut and Yonkers and White Plains in New York State.
 The Pascack Valley Line and the Port Jervis Line pass a part of New Jersey, making them part of New Jersey Transit.
 The trains arrive at Spring Valley or Port Jervis in New York State.
 View on the map which train you can take.